cdondi/cdondi.github.io/index.md

 ---

 ## 📽️ 1.
-AIML - Movie Recommendation System
+AIML - End-to-end Movie Recommendation System

 A hybrid movie recommendation system built using **content-based filtering** and **collaborative filtering**, deployed as an interactive web application with **Streamlit**: